TRS-80 Model 100: ROM firmware

 When first switched on, the Model 100 displays a menu of applications and files and the date and time.
 The ROM firmware-based system boots instantly, and the program that was running when the unit was powered off is ready to use immediately on power-up.
-Cursor keys are used to navigate the menu and select one of the internal or added application programs, or any data file to be worked upon.
+Cursor keys are used to navigate the menu and select one of the internal or added application programs, or any data file to work on.

 The 32 kilobyte read-only memory of the Model 100 contains the N82 version of the Microsoft BASIC 80 programming language.
-This is similar to other Microsoft BASICs of the time and includes good support for the hardware features of the machine: pixel addressing of the display, support for the internal modem and serial port, monophonic sound, access to tape and RAM files, support for the real-time clock and the bar code reader, and I/O redirection between the machine's various logical devices.
-Like previous Microsoft BASIC interpreters, variable names were restricted to two characters and all program lines and subroutines were numbered and not named.
+This is similar to other Microsoft BASICs of the time and includes good support for the hardware features of the machine: Pixel addressing of the display, support for the internal modem and serial port, monophonic sound, access to tape and RAM files, support for the real-time clock and the bar code reader, and I/O redirection between the machine's various logical devices.
+Like previous Microsoft BASIC interpreters, variable names are restricted to two characters and all program lines and subroutines are numbered and not named.
 However, the default for floating point numbers is double-precision.

 The ROM also contains a terminal program, TELCOM; an address/phone book organizer, ADDRSS; a to-do list organizer, SCHEDL; and a simple text editor, TEXT.
 The TELCOM program allows automation of a login sequence to a remote system under control of the BASIC interpreter.
 As with other home computers of the era, a vast collection of PEEK and POKE locations were collected by avid hobbyists.

-The Model 100 TEXT editor was noticeably slow in execution, especially for fast touch typists.
-This was due partly to the slow 8085 CPU and due partly to the slow response time of the LCD screen.
-Often after speed-typing a sentence or two, the user would have to wait several seconds for the computer to "catch up".
+The Model 100 TEXT editor is noticeably slow in execution, especially for fast touch typists.
+This is due partly to the slow 8085 CPU and due partly to the slow response time of the LCD screen.
+Often after speed-typing a sentence or two, the user must wait several seconds for the computer to "catch up".